Fleuré, Orne

 Fleuré (/fr/) is a commune in the Orne department in north-western France.

 Geography

 The commune is made up of the following collection of villages and hamlets, Fleuriel and Fleuré.

 Parts of the commune make up the area, the Plaine d'Argentan, which is known for its cereal growing fileds and horse stud farms.

 It is 1180 ha in size.
 The highest point in the commune is 165 m.

 Fleuré along with another 65 communes shares part of a 20,593 hectare, Natura 2000 conservation area, called the Haute vallée de l'Orne et affluents.
 In addition the commune along with another eight communes shares part of a 1,630 hectare, Natura 2000 conservation area, called Sites d'Ecouves.

 The Etangs stream, Marais de Fleuriel stream and the Bel Usse stream flow through the commune.

+The commune is within the Normandie-Maine Regional Natural Park and Forêt d'Écouves.